HemSoft/mcp-server-demo/README.md

 This project demonstrates the basic structure of an MCP server in C#:

-- `Program.cs`: Main entry point with tool and resource definitions
+- `Program.cs`: Main entry point with tool, resource, and prompt definitions
 - `mcp-server-demo.csproj`: Project file with dependencies
-- Uses `ModelContextProtocol.Server` NuGet package
+- Uses `ModelContextProtocol.Server` v0.4.0-preview.2

 To add new tools:
 1. Create a new static method in the `EchoTool` class (or create a new class)